San José Declaration Public Consultation

 The Declaration will be influenced by the outcomes of influential reports, forums and working groups, including the World Commission on Dams, the IHA Charter for Sustainable Hydropower, the Hydropower Sustainability Tools and the forthcoming Hydropower Sustainability Standard.

-A ‘first draft’ of the Declaration will be released in July for public comment and consultation before the document is issued and endorsed at the World Hydropower Congress on 24 September 2021.
+A congress draft of the Declaration was released in July for public comment and consultation before the document is issued and endorsed at the World Hydropower Congress on 24 September 2021.

 We want to hear from you